Mohansarath99/BA--Portfolio/FRD_Lead_Management_Salesforce.md

 ## 1. Overview

-This document defines the functional requirements for the Lead Management module within Salesforce.
-It translates the approved business requirements into system-level behavior, workflows, and data handling logic.
+This document captures the functional requirements for the Lead Management module implemented in Salesforce as part of the CRM migration initiative.

-The goal is to automate lead capture, assignment, follow-up, and tracking to eliminate manual processes and improve response time and conversion rates.
+The objective of this module is to replace the existing manual lead handling process — where leads were distributed via email and tracked in spreadsheets — with an automated, rules-driven system for lead capture, assignment, and follow-up.

+These requirements are based on stakeholder workshops conducted with Sales, IT, and Compliance teams and align with the approved Business Requirements Document (BRD).

 ---